EU's top diplomat, citing Trump candidate, urges delay in vote on Inter-American Development Bank chief

-In a July 30 letter seen by Reuters, EU foreign policy chief Josep Borrell cited the coronavirus pandemic and the nomination of President Donald Trump’s hawkish Latin America adviser Mauricio Claver-Carone as reasons to postpone the vote until after March.
+In a July 30 letter seen by Reuters, EU foreign policy chief Josep Borrell cited the coronavirus pandemic and the nomination of President Donald Trump’s hawkish Latin America adviser Mauricio Claver-Carone as reasons to postpone the planned Sept.
+12 vote until after March.

 Two Argentine government officials told Reuters the country, which has its own candidate, would favor postponing the IDB election.
 But with just over 11% of the voting power, they would need the support of other countries to delay the vote.